NowNewStart/NodePi/README.md

 # NodePi
-Basic GPIO Control for the Raspberry Pi using the gpio library We will replace the gpio library with the wiring-pi JS library asap.
+Basic GPIO Control for the Raspberry Pi using the wiring-pi JS library

 # How to use it